halayuba/laravel-mini-crm/readme.md

 ### Setup Instructions
 ```
-Mini CRM requires Laravel v5.8 (not tested with other versions).
+Mini CRM was built with Laravel v5.8 (not tested with other versions).
 ```

 * Clone this repository to your local drive